Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 There are three kinds of vows or commitments, organizing three levels of moral discipline : the Prâtimokśa Vow of "personal liberation" of monks and laypeople, the Bodhisattva Vow and the Tantric Vow.
 They are distinguished by motivation.
 The first set involves the aspiration to attain personal liberation and is kept by adherents of the Individual Vehicle.
 The second set aims as Bodhicitta and the third is intended to realize special Tantric Bodhicitta.

 Taking vows is a skillful method to daily generate merit.
 Once we have gathered all necessary information (by hearing, studying, reflecting & meditating), we accept certain virtuous objects as necessary.
 For example, when not killing has been accepted as part of one's moral discipline, even killing an insect will pose problems.
 When the destructive reflex has been thoroughly removed from the mindsteam, a vow solidifies this intent, making it permanent.
 By connecting this vow with other virtuous objects (such as the Buddha, the Dharma or the Sangha), maintaing it generates great merit.
+A vow is a devotional mental mechanism, a tool turning the wheel of compassion.

 The three sets of vows are powerful combinations of virtuous objects, causing vast accumulations.
 The first set of the Individual Vehicle allows one to create a strong "Dharma fence" around one's spiritual practice.
 This protection guarantees an unimpeded growth.
 At some point, one's mindsteam is liberated from afflictive emotions and aspiring Bodhicitta is practiced.
 When generated and engaged, it propells one to take the Bodhisattva Vow, after which Bodhicitta never degenerates (there is never a return to a self-cherishing mind) and increases (becomes more engaged, giving more "energy" to deepen one's Insight Meditation).